Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 Middle Tennessee Stats and Trends

-- This year, the Blue Raiders have turned the ball over 18 times, 12 more than the Panthers' takeaways (6).
+- The Blue Raiders have turned the ball over 18 times this season, 12 more turnovers than the Panthers have forced (6).

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.